DDNeu/flaudit/README.md

 requires fluent-bit and a working elastic stack.
 In this example lustre client has all the software installed locally:

 - fluent-bit
-- elasticsearch listen on localhost with ssl (default installation)
+- elasticsearch listen on localhost:9200 with ssl (default installation)
 - kibana listening on 0.0.0.0:443

 ## ElasticSearch configuration